shapediver/sdTF/specification/1.0/README.md

 ![Binary sdTF Content](assets/binary-sdtf-content.png)
 _Visual representation of the different components of the sdTF file_

+The following sections describe each component in more detail.

 <a name="binary-sdtf-magic"></a>
 ### Magic
 A 4 byte ASCII encoded string “sdTF“ representing an identifier of the binary.
-Can be used to identify a file as binary sdTF.
+It can be used to identify a file as binary sdTF.

 <a name="binary-sdtf-version"></a>
 ### Version
- a 4 byte uint indicating the version of the binary sdTF format (currently 1).
+ A 4 byte uint indicating the version of the binary sdTF format (currently 1).
 This version is relevant for the binary format and how to deconstruct the other parts.

 <a name="binary-sdtf-total-length"></a>
  ### Total length
-a 4 byte uint representing the total length of the binary sdTF file.
+A 4 byte uint representing the total length of the binary sdTF file.

 <a name="binary-sdtf-content-length"></a>
  ### Content length
-a 4 byte int representing the total length of the content string.
+A 4 byte int representing the total length of the content string.

 <a name="binary-sdtf-content-format"></a>
  ### Content format